biomed-AI/ADClust/README.md

 ## scRNA-seq Datasets

-All datasets can be downloaded at [Here](https://www.synapse.org/#!Synapse:syn26524750/files/)
+All normalized datasets can be downloaded at [Here](https://www.synapse.org/#!Synapse:syn26524750/files/)

 All datasets will be downloaded to: [data](https://github.com/biomed-AI/ADClust/tree/main/data)